Skip to content

 Try it cold.
 Guess fast.
 Then check the miss.

-Start a 3-minute LearnClash duel, answer first, then let Mems bring back the traps.
+Start a 3-minute LearnClash duel, answer first, then let your missed questions come back later.

 Play on LearnClash